kamon/plone-cheat-sheet/README.md

   * It is possible to define a new content type TTW, if you need to.
   * Content Internationalization is supported via the new internal framework `plone.app.multilingual` with the `plone.app.multilingualbehaviour` package for the Dexterity integration layer.

-Resources about Dexterity content types:
+#### Policy settings for content types
+You can decide *if/how* your types are searchable.
+Make sure your search results are filtered, and do not show unrelevant stuff.
+See the _Search control panel_.

+You can decide *if/how* your types are exposed in the site navigation.
+Make sure the navigation tools (portal tabs, navigation portlet) do not show unrelevant stuff.
+See the _Navigation control panel_.

+#### Resources

 | Title | Link |
 | ----- | ---- |
 | Plone Documentation - Dexterity | http://docs.plone.org/external/plone.app.dexterity/docs/index.html |
 | Todo list application tutorial | http://tutorialtodoapp.readthedocs.org/en/latest/ |
 | Multilingual sites in Plone (talk) | http://fr.slideshare.net/bloodbare/multilingual-sites-in-plone |

-#### Policy settings for content types
-*You can decide if your types are searchable.* Make sure your search results are filtered, and do not show unrelevant stuff.
-See the _Search control panel_.

-*You can decide if your types are exposed in the site navigation.* Make sure the navigation tools (portal tabs, navigation portlet) do not show unrelevant stuff.
-See the _Navigation control panel_.